 Season 2019/20: high demands not satisfied

-As you expect from a team like Bayern Munich, the demands are always absurdly high.
-This means that winning the league and even the cup are almost minimum requirements for a team that absolutely dominates on national level for several years.
+As you expect from the Bayern Munich squad, the demands are always absurdly high.
+This means that winning the league and even the cup are almost minimum requirements for a team that absolutely dominates on the national level for several years.

 However, the fans believe that the team has a responsibility to go further in the Champions League, a title they won in 2013.

-Nonetheless, it is not fair to say that Bayern has not done well in the competition as they were in the semifinals 3 times in the past 6 years.
+Nonetheless, it is not fair to say that the Bayern Munich squad has not done well in the competition as they were in the semifinals 3 times in the past 6 years.
 And, not so long ago, they were making the headlines for trashing Tottenham in London.